JetBrains/intellij-community/plugins/java-decompiler/engine/readme.txt

+hes (1): hide empty super invocation hdc (1): hide empty default constructor dgs (0): decompile generic signatures osc (0): add more casts to output to make sure correct methods/fields are selected
+         Fernflower by default tries to create nice looking code, which can be incorrect or even illegal.
-hes (1): hide empty super invocation hdc (1): hide empty default constructor dgs (0): decompile generic signatures ner (1): assume return not throwing exceptions den (1): decompile enumerations rgn (1): remove getClass() invocation, when it is part of a qualified new statement
+         Casts in original code can lead to illegal access of private fields/methods or wrong field/method selection. ner (1): assume return not throwing exceptions den (1): decompile enumerations rgn (1): remove getClass() invocation, when it is part of a qualified new statement